July 3, 2018

 Planning shouldn’t start days before your team is set to hit the ground running with a new project.
 It should start weeks—or even months—in advance.
 This will give you plenty of time to assign tasks and anticipate challenges or roadblocks.

-While creating your timeline, build in slack time, or extra time at key points, just in case things don’t go exactly as planned.
+While creating a project timeline, build in slack time, or extra time at key points, just in case things don’t go exactly as planned.
 For example, you may find it helpful to give yourself a week between a piece of collateral’s approval deadline and the day it should be sent to the printer.

 A realistic and well thought out timeline will make it possible to meet deadlines, stay on budget, and still create high quality work.